 We take expertise in wine cellar temperatures to a whole new degree.

-Maintaining the ideal temperature in your wine cellar is critical to the preservation of your collection.
+Maintaining the ideal wine cellar temperature is critical to the preservation of your collection.
 Temperature change is hard on a bottle of wine.
 If the temperature consistently fluctuates up or down several degrees, your wines will be compromised and may age prematurely.
 The reason for this deterioration in quality is due to contraction and expansion.
 As the temperature in a bottle rises, the wine inside expands more so than the glass, causing pressure in the bottle.
 This pressure will cause a small amount of the wine’s aroma to slowly escape through the cork.
 The reverse happens when the bottle is cooled back down, thus causing air to be sucked back in through the cork.
 The result is a wine’s good aroma is being exchanged with bad, damaging air.
 When this happens on a continual bases, there is usually a detectable change for the worse.
 Ideal temperature for wine storage is 55°F to 57°F (12°C to 14°C) with an average 60% relative humidity.

 There are several important factors related to temperature to consider when choosing a cooling system.